agustinafassina/TemplateApi.WithUnitests.Net9/README.md

 # Template Api with .Net9 and Unit tests
 This repository provides a REST API template built with .NET 9 with unit tests, designed to streamline and accelerate the deployment of web services in your daily projects.
 It includes built-in authorization to secure your endpoints from the start, enabling quick and secure deployment.
 Perfect for developers seeking a solid, easy-to-configure base for their APIs.<br>
-This is a copy of Template.Api.Net8.
+This is a copy of my template: [Template.Api.Net8.](https://github.com/agustinafassina/TemplateApi.WithUnitests.Net8)

 ### Template.Api: folder structure
 └─ ./Template.Api/Services <br>